AEP Paphos FC: Stadium

 The home ground of AEP Paphos, was the Pafiako Stadium, a multi-use stadium in Paphos.
 The capacity was 8000 seated spectators but in 2003 the ground was updated and expanded.
 It can now hold 11,000 fans.
 The Pafiako served as the home ground for APOP and Evagoras, and was also used by APOP Kinyras Peyias FC, whilst competing in the First Division during the 2005–06 season.
 GSK (Gymnastic Club Korivos) stadium was the home of APOP and Evagoras before the Pafiako was built.

-Current squad

-For recent transfers, see List of Cypriot football transfers summer 2013.